 Updated Response to COVID-19

-We are keeping the needs of those we serve in mind as we begin the process of re-opening our physical red doors.
-Some of our programs will continue to be offered online-only, particularly those that have participants involved from other areas of the state.
-However, we are excited to be bringing many of our programs back to the clubhouse or offering a hybrid (in-person and online) version.
+We are keeping the needs of those we serve in mind as we offer in-person programs.
+Some programs continue to be offered online-only, particularly those with participants from outside of Dane County.
+However, whenever possible, we are bringing programs back to the clubhouse or offering a hybrid (in-person and online) version.
+Family Night has returned on Tuesdays, providing both a meal and emotional support for the whole family.
+Note: in-person programs will be placed on hold if community levels are considered high in Dane County on the CDC website.

 - Gilda’s Club Madison will continue to provide virtual online access to short-term one-to-one counseling and group support.

-- Members, volunteers, and staff will be required to wear a mask at all times in public areas and while participating in programs.
+- Mask use is currently at your discretion in public areas of the clubhouse and while participating in programs.
 Masks are available at the greeter desk.

 - In addition, if you have been to the clubhouse and you become ill or learn you are positive for COVID, please notify us right away at COVID@gildasclubmadison.org so that we can complete contact tracing and notify others you may have been in contact with.

-On a regular basis we will review COVID levels in the community and guidance from the CDC.
+Periodically, we will review COVID hospitalization levels in the community and guidance from the CDC.
 As needed, we will re-evaluate the need for the stated precautions.
 We may reduce or increase safety protocols as we deem necessary for the best interest of our community.
 Thank you for your continued understanding, support, and patience.

-Please reach out to us with any questions you may have and refer to the online program calendar if you’re uncertain about the in-person, hybrid, or virtual status of an upcoming program.
+Please reach out to us with any questions and refer to the online program calendar if you’re uncertain about the in-person, hybrid, or virtual status of an upcoming program.

 Remember: cancer doesn’t take a break, and neither does Gilda’s Club.
 Thank you for being an important part of keeping our community healthy.